(This post contains affiliate links. Read my full disclosure.)

 This is a guest article by Dr Mike Clayton from OnlinePMCourses.com.

 We all know that defining your project well is the foundation of good project management.
 Without it, you’re managing a mess.
 Goals, objectives and scope count for a lot.
 In this article, we’ll discuss how to get those defined.

-And there’s one thing I’ve learned in training many thousands of project managers.
+There’s one thing I’ve learned in training many thousands of project managers.
 This one topic seems to hold the biggest light-bulb moments.

 Because for some people, getting a clear project definition is like sculpting a heap of jelly.
 That’s jello to my US cousins.